-Net unrealized depreciation of investments of \$12.2 million for the year ended March 31, 2023was primarily due to the net unrealized depreciation across our portfolio, as well as the reversal of unrealized appreciation of our investment in Bassett Creek upon its exit, partially offset by the reversal of unrealized depreciation of our investment in The Mountain upon the replacement of our existing investment.
-The net depreciation was driven primarily by decreased performance of certain of our other portfolio companies and decreased comparable transaction multiples used to estimate the fair value of certain of our portfolio companies.
-These decreases were partially offset by increased performance of certain of our portfolio companies, driven partially by the reversal of the impact of COVID-19 on certain of our portfolio companies and the markets in which they operate.
+Net unrealized appreciation of investments of \$33.3 million for the year ended March 31, 2024 was primarily due to the net unrealized appreciation across our portfolio, as well as the reversal of unrealized depreciation of our investment in The Mountain upon its liquidation and dissolution.
+These amounts were partially offset by the reversal of unrealized appreciation of our investment in Counsel Press upon exit.
+The net appreciation was driven primarily by increased performance of certain of our portfolio companies, partially offset by decreased comparable transaction multiples used to estimate the fair value of certain of our portfolio companies.